Josephrp/pipelex/.pipelex/design_pipelines.md

 - Ensure each pipe’s `inputs` shows all required variables, including those used by nested steps or conditional branches. `inputs` is a dict mapping variable names to concept codes.

-- Choose appropriate native or structured output concepts; avoid introducing plural or adjective-based concept names.
-Textual concepts refining `native.Text` are acceptable too, and you don't need to specify their structure: by default it'll be text.
+- Choose appropriate native or structured output concepts.

 ### Root blueprint object: PipelineLibraryBlueprint